 An Overview of Mental Health in Kalamazoo, Michigan

-The demographic make-up of Kalamazoo is predominantly white at 63.7 percent, followed by residents who identify as black at 21.1 percent.
+The demographic makeup of Kalamazoo is predominantly white at 63.7 percent, followed by residents who identify as black at 21.1 percent.
 The next most populous group to consist of a single ethnicity is those who identify as Hispanic at 7 percent.

-Estimated median household income for Kalamazoo in 2016 was lower than the statewide median of Michigan at $40,441 and $52,492, respectively.
+The estimated median household income for Kalamazoo in 2016 was lower than the statewide median of Michigan at $40,441 and $52,492, respectively.